ivilches/TailwindTraders-Rewards/README.md

 ### Auto generating the configuration file

 Generating a valid _gvalues_ file can be a bit harder, so there is a Powershell script that can do all work by you.
-This script assumes that all resources are deployed in the same resource group, and this resource group contains only the Tailwind Traders resources.
+This script assumes that all resources are deployed in the same resource group, and this resource group contains only the Tailwind Traders Rewards resources.
 Also assumes the Azure resources have been created using the tools provided in this repo.

 To auto-generate your _gvalues_ file just go to `/Deploy` folder and from a Powershell window, type the following: